kanishkdsharma-commits/biogram/replit.md

 Biogram is a public health insights dashboard that transforms complex medical data into clear, accessible information.
 The application features an Apple iPhone website-inspired UI design - clean, premium, and user-friendly across all sections.
 Built with Django and PostgreSQL, it presents sample patient data with an emphasis on visual clarity and modern aesthetics.

+**Navigation:** Card-based home dashboard with 5 clickable sections (no sidebar navigation).
+Each detail page includes a back button to return home.

 ## User Preferences

 Preferred communication style: Simple, everyday language.